 Each of your employees likely has dozens of passwords for work-related devices, software, and accounts.
 Weak passwords are the easiest way for hackers to steal your valuable business data, so if your employees aren’t using strong passwords, they’re giving hackers many opportunities to compromise your data.

 Digital security has become a top priority for businesses.
 This article will teach you how to protect yours by creating a strong employee password policy.
-It covers:

 What Is a Password Policy?